-instance-id Range of spanning-tree instances.
+Syntax Description instance-id Range of spanning-tree instances.
 You can specify a single instance, a range of instances separated by a hyphen, or a series of instances separated by a comma.
 The range is 0 to 4094. root primary Force this switch to be the root switch. root secondary Set this switch to be the root switch should the primary root switch fail. diameter net-diameter (Optional) Set the maximum number of switches between any two end stations.
 The range is 2 to 7.
 This keyword is available only for MST instance 0. hello-time seconds (Optional) Set the interval between hello bridge protocol data units (BPDUs) sent by the root switch configuration messages.
 The range is 1 to 10 seconds.
 This keyword is available only for MST instance 0.

-The primary root switch priority is 24576.

-The secondary root switch priority is 28672.
+Defaults The primary root switch priority is 24576.
+Doratio The secondary root switch priority is 28672.
 The hello time is 2 seconds.

-Release Modification

-12.2(25)FX This command was introduced.

-12.2(25)SED The instance-id range changed to 1 to 4094.

-Use the spanning-tree mst instance-id root command only on backbone switches.

-When you enter the spanning-tree mst instance-id root command, the software tries to set a high enough priority to make this switch the root of the spanning-tree instance.
-Because of the extended system ID support, the switch sets the switch priority for the instance to 24576 if this value will cause this switch to become the root for the specified instance.
-If any root switch for the specified instance has a switch priority lower than 24576, the switch sets its own priority to 4096 less than the lowest switch priority.
-(4096 is the value of the least-significant bit of a 4-bit switch priority value.)
+Command Modes Global configuration Command History Release Modification 12.2(25)FX This command was introduced.
+12.2(25)SED The instance-id range changed to1 to 4094.
+Usage Guidelines Use the snanning-tree m ist instance-id root command only on backbone switches. osuge dulucilles enough priority to make the system ID support, the system is switch to become the a switch priority lower the system of the syst ning-tree mst instance-id root command, the software tries to set a high this switch the root of the spanning-tree instance.
+Because of the extended witch sets the switch priority for the instance to 24576 if this value will cause root for the specified instance.
+If any root switch for the specified instance has an 24576, the switch sets its own priority to 4096 less than the lowest switch the of the least-significant bit of a 4-bit switch priority value.)